mikkel32/Website/README.md

 ensure all dependencies are available.

-If dependencies are missing, scripts like the hero animations may fail to load (resulting in 404 errors for files under `node_modules`).
+If dependencies are missing, scripts like the hero animations may fail to load or styles may not find the Poppins font and Font Awesome icons (resulting in 404 errors for files under `node_modules`).
 The `security.py` server automatically attempts to run `npm install` when these packages are not found.
 Running `npm install` manually beforehand is still recommended to speed